Halitosis Treatment

 What is Scaling and Root Planing (SRP)?

 Scaling and root planing (SRP) is a dental deep cleaning most often reserved for people who are experiencing periodontal disease.
 Routine dental cleanings get rid of plaque at and below the gum line–SRP targets plaque at the roots.
+By scaling back the tartar on the teeth and treating infected gums, your dentist can help your gums adhere back to you.
+Routine dental cleanings get rid of plaque at and below the gum line–SRP targets plaque at the roots.
 By scaling back the tartar on the teeth and treating infected gums, your dentist can help your gums adhere back to your teeth and close periodontal pockets.

 Once the infection is treated and your teeth are clean of old and new bacteria, your breath should be substantially improved.